 Bought six years apart to avoid taking out a second mortgage, we loved our son’s Horbert MP3 player so much that we recently splashed out and bought his sister one too.
 As we therefore know (and love!)
 Horbert so well, I’ve written a separate review just about this wonderful wooden MP3 player.
 If you are interested in why it’s our number one, you can read all about Horbert here!

-Just pipped to first place by Horbert is another German-made device, the Badoo Music Box.
+Another German-made device that we rate highly is the Badoo Music Box.
 Made from bamboo rather than wood, like Horbert it has all the environmental credentials you’d expect from a German kids’ product.
 The handle is made of food-grade silicone.
 You get four different colour handles with your Badoo that can be swapped around so that children can personalise this kids’ mp3 player to their taste.

 The Badoo offers some of the same features as Horbert.
 However at a much cheaper price – a Badoo will cost you just under £100.
 And despite it’s cheaper price, the Badoo actually has features that Horbert lacks.
 The Badoo has a built-in microphone, for example, and can connect wirelessly via bluetooth to other devices.
 This is something that the Horbert manufacturers are planning on introducing soon.